rainepretorius/olarm-ha-integration/info.md

 5. Powered by Battery (BinarySensorDeviceClass.POWER)

 ### Alarm Control Panel
 There is an alarm control panel for each area enabled on your alarm panel.
 This allows you to set the state of each area individually.
-If you have a nemtek electric fence.
-It is currently coded to enable arming and disarming of the electric fence.
+If you have a nemtek electric fence, the integration is currently coded to enable arming and disarming of the electric fence.

 ### Buttons
 There are buttons to refresh the data from the Olarm API, activate the PGM's, and activate Utility keys.
 The following is how it is set up: